 The San Andreas Fault provides spectacular topography along the eastern edge of the California Valley.
 Ridges rise sharply from the plain to form the Panorama and Elkhorn Hills and Hurricane Ridge.
 Temporary pools and salt-encrusted ponds appear along the fault, trapping rainwater to create stunning scenery.

-Adjacent to the southwest edge of the San Joaquin Valley, the Carrizo Plain National Monument is a 250,000-acre oasis as well as a diverse complex of habitats for many rare species of plants and animals.
+Adjacent to the southwest edge of the San Joaquin Valley, the Carrizo Plain National Monument is a 250,000-acre oasis as well as a diverse complex of habitats for many rare species of plants and animals

-There are numerous seasonal recreational opportunities for visitors, many of them focused on the plain’s abundant birds and wildflowers.
+There are seasonal recreational opportunities for visitors, many of them focused on the plain’s abundant birds and wildflowers.
 Scenic drives are popular activities for visitors in the National Monument.

 ADDITIONAL RIDE INFORMATION